 These are just few ways virtual reality is helping NASA, not just train astronauts but engage the public.
 There are multiple ways VR can be used not just in big businesses but across the world.
 I’m excited to see how this technology continues to develop and become a part of our lives.

 How else do you think VR can help in space exploration?
 Do you currently use VR for training purposes?
-Let me know your thoughts in the comments below.

 This blog was originally published on LinkedIn.
 To read the original article click here